adamhalama/phpc-mini-project/written-assignment/answer_doc.md

 Achieved 82.60% of theoretical maximum
 ```

-this means maybe we can throw more cores at it and make it a bit more fast, we'll try and see.
+- this means that with this script maybe we can throw more cores at it and make it a bit more fast, we'll try and see.

 ## d) How long would you estimate it would take to process all floorplans using your fastest parallel solution?